Become A Volunteer

 Five Steps to Become a Tutor

 3. Attend tutor training.
 Sign up for training at the end of the orientation session.
-Adult Literacy or ESOL tutors receive 15 hours of training.
-Youth Literacy tutors receive 30 hours of training.
+Here you can see the dates of our training.

 4. Get matched with a student.
 The program director for your chosen program will match you with a student or small group of students who corresponds to your preferences.
 The program director will set the date, time, and location of your first meeting.
 After that, you will schedule your tutoring sessions directly with your student.